danielchrenko/danielchrenko/README.md

 ### Hi there

 👋 My name is Daniel or Danny.
-I am a Computer science student at the University of Victoria, graduating April 2025.
+I am a Computer Science graduate from the University of Victoria.
 This is where I will keep all of my personal and school projects!

 🏢 Some of my past projects, some of which are on my github, include: various network programming work (simulating http servers + reliable data transfer), raytracing of basic objects (in c++ part of class work), a file system manager (part of operating systems class, used to save and copy data within a disk.IMG file) and more!
 Trying to compile all of my past work on all devices and upload it all to my github.